beyondcode/docs.beyondco.de/resources/docs/helo/1.0/getting-started/installation.md

 You can install HELO by buying a valid license key at the official [HELO website](https://usehelo.com).

 HELO is available for macOS, Windows and Linux.
 Once HELO is installed, you can configure your application to send emails to the SMTP server that is built-in to HELO.
-To learn how you can configure HELO, take a look at HELOs settings.

 ![](/img/email-details.png)